-The Palestinian passport currently ranks at the 101st place according to the Guide Passport Ranking Index.
+The Palestinian passport is currently ranked 101st place on the Guide Passport Index.
 It is considered one of the lowest ranking passports in the world.
-The position has been quite consistent over the past years.
-Palestinian passport holders have visa-free access to only 38 countries including Sri Lanka, Dominica, Singapore and the Seychelles.
-There are 188 destinations for which a Palestinian passport holder requires to obtain a visa prior to traveling.
+Palestinian passport holders have visa-free access to only 36 destinations including Sri Lanka, Dominica, and the Seychelles.
+There are 193 destinations for which a Palestinian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is very low on the overall worldwide mobility score.
 For major destinations such as the USA and the European Union, Palestinians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Palestinian Territories are made of four regions.
 It is located in the Middle East and borders Israel, Egypt and Jordan.
 The most significant areas are the West Bank and the Gaza Strip.
 The country has a total surface area of 6,020 square kilometers.
 Its terrain is mostly flat with some plateaus and hills.
 The climate is Mediterranean on the coastal area and the desert type in the rest of the country.

-The Palestinian culture is dominated by Islam with all of the population being Muslim.
+The Palestinian culture is dominated by Islam and most of the population is Muslim.
 The official language is Arabic.
 The legal system is the basic law, with influences from the sharia law.
 The government form is currently a unitary semi-presidential republic.
 The current chief of state is President Mahmoud Abbas and the head of government is the Prime Minister Mohammad Shtayyeh.

 There are several means of payment used in Palestine as there is no official currency.
 The Israeli new shekel, the Egyptian pound and the Jordanian dinar are all accepted means of payment.
 The country has an open economy, generating a GDP of approximately $26.4 billion.
 The per capita income is $5,795.
 The largest portion of the GDP is generated by the services sector and industry.
 The main goods of export are olives, fruit, vegetables, textiles and flowers.
 Some of the major GDP contributors are agriculture and foreign aid.